TCAF 2025

 Maybe we can make this a trend?

-album art animation art bandit blog card game character design client work collections comics diary film fonts freelance work game design hero booster hip hop illustration interview journal lofi motion moving image music music production painting podcast porjects projects sketchbook stop uni work video zine zines
+album art animation art autism blog card game character design childrens book collections comics diary dyspraxia film fonts game design hero booster hip hop illustration interview journal life lofi memoir motion moving image music music production neurodivergent painting porjects projects sketchbook stop uni work zine zines